-Concerning J.J.I. vs. Denmark for violation of CAT
+Concerning J.J.I. vs. Denmark for violation of article 3 of CAT

-Thus the case was brought to the Committee for Human Rights.
+Thus the case was brought to the Committee.
 While the case was pending at the Committee, it was decided by the State Party to grant the author recidence permit.
 Therefore the case is discontinued.